Abd al-Muttalib: Sacrificing his son Abdullah

 Al-Harith was 'Abdul-Muṭṭalib's only son at the time he dug the Zamzam Well.
-When the Quraysh tried to help him in the digging, he vowed that if he were to have ten sons to protect him, he would sacrifice one of them to Allah at the Kaaba.
+When the Quraysh tried to help him in the digging, he vowed that if he were to have ten sons to protect him, he would sacrifice one of them to Hubal at the Kaaba.
 Later, after nine more sons had been born to him, he told them he must keep the vow.
 The divination arrows fell upon his favourite son Abdullah.
 The Quraysh protested 'Abdul-Muṭṭalib's intention to sacrifice his son and demanded that he sacrifice something else instead.
 'Abdul-Muṭṭalib agreed to consult a "sorceress with a familiar spirit".
 She told him to cast lots between Abdullah and ten camels.
 If Abdullah were chosen, he had to add ten more camels, and keep on doing the same until his Lord accepted the camels in Abdullah's place.
 When the number of camels reached 100, the lot fell on the camels.
 'Abdul-Muṭṭalib confirmed this by repeating the test three times.
 Then the camels were sacrificed, and Abdullah was spared.